Skip to content

 1. Avoid the least common denominator vision statement:

-It is in the Employee Engagement vision statement where we create the framework for how employees will accomplish this new engaged aspect of your company.
-But too often I see companies utilize overly generic language when crafting the vision statement.
-The key is to inspire those that are best suited for your organization, which will thereby attract more like-minded individuals to join the organization through referrals and word of mouth.
+In the Employee Engagement vision statement, we create the framework for how employees will accomplish this new engaged aspect of your company.
+However, companies often use overly generic language when crafting the vision statement.
+The key is to inspire those best suited for your organization, attracting more like-minded individuals to join the organization through referrals and word of mouth.
 The vision statement should make the company stand out strategically within the industry.
-Clearly define your ideals and beliefs – it’s what makes the organization unique!
+Clearly define your ideals and beliefs – what makes the organization unique!

 2. Find your foundation for success: